Annamarie2019/ExampleDApps/README.md

 - Set up your system.
 - Test and deploy each example.

+Note: You may see example folders in this repo that are not described below.
+They are either placeholders for ideas for the future, such as the `temp` folder, or they are dApps in progress and we'll add a description when they're finished.

 ## Setup

 1. To manage your node programs, make sure that you have node.js and npm installed by running `node -v`.
 If no version is returned, run